davesque/thought.place/posts/objects/2017/7/3/pagerank.md

   <figcaption>Figure 2: A web with more links.</figcaption>
 </figure>

-At this point, we have to admit that this all sounds a bit crazy and impractical.
-How could we do an infinite walk of the web?
+Now things seem a bit less intuitive.
+Page 1 seems pretty important (since it has the highest number of links that point to it), but how can we judge the importance of pages 2 and 3?
+We also have to admit that the whole notion of an "infinite" walk sounds a bit crazy and impractical.
+How could we actually *do* that?
 Wouldn't that require an infinite amount of time?
-Also, how do we handle the case when the robot finds a page with no links to other pages as seen with page 1 in figure 3?
+Furthermore, how do we handle the case when our robot finds a page with no links to other pages as seen with page 1 in figure 3?

 <figure>
   \begin{tikzpicture}[scale=1.5, transform shape]